What Percent Of Customers Leave Reviews

 • Mention the specific product and order details.

-Connect to Growave: integrate review requests into loyalty flows so customers see the value up-front—reward points for reviews from your loyalty and rewards program (loyalty and rewards features).
+Connect to Growave: Integrate review requests into loyalty flows so customers see the value up-front—reward points for reviews from your loyalty and rewards features.

 Incentives That Work (And Those That Don’t)

-• Recognition: featuring reviewers on product pages or social channels.
+• Effective: Loyalty points, small future discounts, or featuring reviewers on social channels.

-How Growave helps: by linking review submission to loyalty points, you create a balanced reward that encourages honest feedback while strengthening lifetime value (build a loyalty program).
+How Growave helps: Linking submission to loyalty points encourages honest feedback while strengthening lifetime value (build a loyalty program).

 Capture UGC (Photos & Videos)